impossible98/nest-docs/docs/index.md

 ## Installation

-To get started, you can either scaffold the project with the [Nest CLI](/cli/overview), or clone a starter project (both will produce the same outcome).
+To get started, you can either scaffold the project with the [Nest CLI](./cli/overview), or clone a starter project (both will produce the same outcome).

 To scaffold the project with the Nest CLI, run the following commands.
 This will create a new project directory, and populate the directory with the initial core Nest files and supporting modules, creating a conventional base structure for your project.
 Creating a new project with the **Nest CLI** is recommended for first-time users.
-We'll continue with this approach in [First Steps](first-steps).
+We'll continue with this approach in [First Steps](./overview/first-steps).

 ```bash
 $ npm i -g @nestjs/cli
 $ nest new project-name
 ```

-::: info HINT
+:::info HINT

 To create a new TypeScript project with stricter feature set, pass the `--strict` flag to the `nest new` command.